 Miss Alcott was certainly not teaching this to her young readers!
-She was promoting feminism in this book as she did also in the incorrectly titled book, An Old Fashioned Girl.
-It is a sad commentary on generations of Christians that they have missed the message of feminism in these books.
+She was promoting early feminism in this book as she did also in the incorrectly titled book, An Old Fashioned Girl.
 Is it such a surprise that feminism is so rampant in the church today, when the "innocent, sweet stories" that so many grew up on were teaching its ideologies?

 1 Corinthians 15:33 Be not deceived: evil communications corrupt good manners.

 Reading further, her rebellion against God's plan of salvation is made even clearer.
-We read about "Dan", "He felt that he had friends now and a place in the world, something to live and work for, and, though he said little, all that was best and bravest in a character made old by a hard experience responded to the love and faith bestowed on him, and Dan's salvation was assured."
+We read about "Dan," "He felt that he had friends now and a place in the world, something to live and work for, and, though he said little, all that was best and bravest in a character made old by a hard experience responded to the love and faith bestowed on him, and Dan's salvation was assured."
 (Emphasis added.)
-So, according to Louisa, salvation is won by having a place in the world, friends, and love and faith bestowed upon one and then responding to it positively.
-One can almost hear Robert Schuyler saying "You have possibilities!"
+So, according to Louisa, salvation is won by having a place in the world, friends and love, and faith bestowed upon one and then responding to it positively.
+One can almost hear that false prophet of humanistic self-love, Robert Schuyler, saying "You have possibilities!"